decorative image for blog on finding and fixing productino php errors

 fixing performance issues and timeout erros with zendhq

-There’s a myriad of problems that could affect the performance of your PHP application.
+There’s a myriad of PHP errors that could affect the performance of your application.
 Therefore, there’s no good one-size-fits-all solution for these types of issues.
 However, monitoring tools like ZendHQ make it a lot easier to proactively find these issues and track down the root cause.
 With the rules in place, the detailed code tracing can be used to find unnecessarily duplicated function calls, slow executions, and even slow database queries.
 From there, it’s simple to triage and tune the performance.
 Without monitoring tools, it’s a lot to keep up with!

 Back to top